Last updated on May 14, 2026

 #40.
 Unholy Heat

 Unholy Heat has amazing stats.
-The most damage a typical instant does to a creature is 3.
+The most damage a typical red instant does to a creature is 3.
 Even dealing 5 damage is the territory of 3-mana red instants.
-One of the best delirium cards in the game, enabling delirium requires enough work that Unholy Heat isn’t just a free-roll, but it’s a Modern staple for good reason.
+Enabling delirium requires enough work that Unholy Heat isn’t just a free-roll, but it’s a Modern staple for good reason.

 Sacrificing creatures to draw cards isn’t a new concept, but Deadly Dispute might be the best iteration.
 Getting a Treasure seals the deal.
 It turns this into ramp as well as card advantage and does a decent Ancestral Recall impression when paired with cards like Morbid Opportunist and Ichor Wellspring.